spikeekips/mitum-doc/network.md

     * Node, not in suffrage group can not participate the consensus process.
 * The new block is established by the agreement of suffrage group.
 * This member also have the privilege to vote on the decision for network policies.
-* The member of this group is not hardcoded or managed by another system.
+* The member of this group is not hard-coded or managed by another system.
 The member of this group can be decided by the agreement of network.

 ### Acting Suffrage Group